genome/bam-readcount/README.md

 For support, please [search `bam-readcount`](https://www.biostars.org/post/search/?query=bam-readcount) on [Biostars](https://www.biostars.org) as many of the most frequently asked questions about `bam-readcount` have been answered there.
+For problems not addressed there, please open an github issue or make a BioStar post.

 Installation
 ------------